TL;DR: The best Confluence alternative is Tettra, because of its simplicity, AI- powered Q&A features, and its

 However, Confluence may not be for everyone.
-Whether it’s due to features or budget, you may need an alternative knowledge management solution to this popular go-to app.
+Whether it’s due to features or budget, you may need an alternative knowledge management solution to this popular go-to software

 Below, we’ve gathered a list of the most popular Confluence alternatives for 2023, along with their strengths, weaknesses, and associated costs.